Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Discover Dinokeng on game drives and sip sundowners on a sunset cruise

-Today is a day of game-spotting on morning and afternoon game drives in the Dinokeng Game Reserve, punctuated by lunch at the lodge and time to relax before setting off again.
+Today is a day of game-spotting on morning and afternoon game drives in the Dinokeng Game Reserve, punctuated by lunch at the tented camp and time to relax before setting off again.

 You’ll get a great view of wildlife from the open safari vehicles — not only does this allow you unobstructed game sightings, but you’ll be able to smell nature, such as wild sage and the inimitable bovine whiff of buffalos.